 Mr. Dan Matlow reports

-With the success of this first phase of deployment, DCS and Vitalhub expect to complete the remaining access, family visitation and transportation services implementation of the Treat client management solution across all offices in early 2020.
-Over the coming three years Vitalhub's Treat client management software will be rolled out to support all three of the DCS's core services: employment support and income assistance, child, youth and family supports, and the disability support program.
+The company went live with its first Treat client management system with the Province of Nova Scotia's Department of Community Services (DCS) (as per the press release dated Nov.
+5, 2019), which has contributed to approximately 4 per cent of the company's ACV.
+With the success of this first phase of deployment, DCS and Vitalhub expect to complete the remaining access, family visitation and transportation service implementation of the Treat client management solution across all offices in early 2020.
+Over the coming three years, the company's Treat client management software will be rolled out to support all three of the DCS's core services: employment support and income assistance, child, youth and family supports, and the disability support program.

 About Vitalhub Corp.

-Vitalhub develops and supports mission-critical information systems in the social service, mental health (child, youth and adult), long-term care, community health service, home health and hospital sectors.
-Vitalhub technologies include blockchain, mobile and Web-based assessment, client management, and electronic health record solutions.
+Vitalhub develops mission-critical technology solutions for health and human service providers in the mental health (child through adult), long-term-care, community health service, home health, social service and acute-care sectors.
+Vitalhub technologies include blockchain, mobile, patient flow, Web-based assessment and electronic health record solutions.

 We seek Safe Harbor.